skijit/notes/video/touch-designer/norway-wkshp.md

     - the `null` CHOP is for creating a copy of a value- you put it at the end of your chain- and then you can export it.
         - select view on the `null` CHOP and then you can drag it onto the value of a parameter you want to animate.
 - the `composite` type has any number of combine operators (like `jit.op`)
-- 1280 x 720 is the max non-commercial license resolution
+- 1280 x 720 (aka 720p) is the max non-commercial license resolution
 - in the operators that have multi-inputs, you can change the order of the inputs in the parameter window
 - `select` TOP:
     - this is a no-cost operation where you refer to another TOP.